alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 ### Download software and upload to blob storage
 A number of files are needed for the SRE deployment.
 They must be added to blob storage:

-1. On the portal navigate to `RG_SHM_ARTIFACTS` resource group and go to the storage account.
-Click `blobs` and check that there is a container called `sre-rds-sh-packages`:
+1. On the portal navigate to the `RG_SHM_ARTIFACTS` resource group and go to the storage account.
+Under `Blob service` click `Containers` and check that there is a container called `sre-rds-sh-packages`:
    ![Blob storage](images/blobstorage.png)
 2. On your local machine download the following files, appending version numbers manually if needed:
     - `GoogleChromeStandaloneEnterprise64-<version number>.msi` which you should unpack from the [Chrome bundle for Windows 64‑bit](https://cloud.google.com/chrome-enterprise/browser/download/?h1=en) zip file, appending the version number